Short Term Rentals

 Short term rentals are one- or two-family dwellings that are rented for overnight lodging for less than 30 days at a time.
 Hotels, motels, bed and breakfasts, resort properties, apartment unit rentals, or dwellings that are rented for a period longer than 30 days are not considered short-term rentals.
 Permits and annual life safety inspections are required for all short-term rental units within the city limits.
 Any one- or two family dwelling advertised as a short-term rental on home sharing websites such as AirBnB, VRBO, HomeAway, etc. must be permitted before the advertisement is posted.

-To register your property for a Short Term Rental in New Braunfels, please submit a Short Term Rental Registry application through our online permit portal.
+To register your property for a Short Term Rental, please submit a Short Term Rental application through our online permit portal.

 - Short Term Rental Regulations